wix-incubator/redux-testkit/README.md

 A redux reducer is a function that takes an action object, with a `type` field, and changes the state.
 In almost every case the state object itslef must be immutable.

-Uou can enforce immutability by using immutability libraries, but those often have a performance impact.
+You can enforce immutability by using immutability libraries, but those often have a performance impact.

 `ReducerTest` offers a test absed new way of enforcing immutability, and syntactic sugar for testing redcuers.